Anuragk07/AI-Powered-Sales-Data-Analyzer-with-Groq-AutoViz/README.md

 ## Features

-- **Upload CSV**: Allows users to upload CSV files containing sales data.
+- **Upload CSV/Excel**: Users can upload CSV or Excel files containing sales data for analysis.
 - **AI-Generated Analysis Plan**: The app uses **Groq LLM** to generate insights and suggestions for descriptive, predictive, and prescriptive analysis.
 - **Dimensions & Measures Identification**: Automatically identifies categorical variables (Dimensions) and numerical variables (Measures) from the dataset.
 - **Automated EDA**: Utilizes **AutoViz** for generating visualizations based on the uploaded data.